Permissions and Copyright

 Special Collections welcomes you to use materials in the public domain and to make fair use of copyrighted materials as defined by copyright law.

 You do not need to obtain permission to use materials in the public domain.
-(Cornell University publishes a chart that may help you to identify what is and is not in the public domain in the United States.)
+Cornell University's Copyright Term and the Public Domain in the United States guidelines may help you to identify what is and is not in the public domain in the United States.

 The United States copyright law contains an exception for fair use of copyrighted materials, which includes the use of protected materials for certain purposes of teaching, scholarship, research, criticism, commentary, and news reporting.
 For guidelines on the fair use exception, please refer to the Website of the United States Copyright Office.